malunaridev/Challenges-iCodeThis-01-to-10/9-collections-list/README.md

 ![Introduction](./assets/Readme-files/Readme-Introduction.png)

-The jounrey on this repository it's almost over!
+The journey on this repository it's almost over!
 I intend to keep up to 10 challenges in each repository, so I can keep things organized here.
 The next one will be the last!